arnemertz/fix/docs/_posts/2021-08-07-refactoring-session.md

 The key element of this refactoring was getting familiar with ranges.
 And finding out that clang 12 does not yet support them, hence the use of ranges-v3.

-The `split` function implementation in general holds little surprises:
+The `split` function implementation, in general, holds little surprises:
 - split the parameter `string_view` into a range of subranges
 - convert the subranges to `string_view`s
 - convert the range of `string_view`s to a `vector` of `string_view`s